 - Cover the affected areas.

-- Affected children must stay away from school until crusts have dried out.
+- Children must stay away from school until crusts have dried out

 On DermNet NZ: